aroquemaurel/Raytracing/README.md

 Raytracing
 ==========

 Project for OIM.
-Elementary operators for image synthesis.
+elementary operator for raytracing in 3D images.